 Do you need to write a letter introducing yourself to a prospective employer, a networking contact, or a potential new client?
-A well-written letter of introduction can help you find a new job or acquire a new client.
-Why and how should you send a letter, email, or LinkedIn message introducing yourself?
+A well-written letter of introduction can result in a valuable relationship, and help you find a new job or acquire a new client.
+Learn why and how should you send a letter, email, or LinkedIn message introducing yourself, so that you can make the best possible impression on the reader.

-The best way to get hired is through networking.
-Over 80 percent of job seekers say that networking has helped them find a new job.
+Surveys report that 70% to 80% (some even as high as 85%) of job seekers say that networking has helped them find a new job.
 However, this doesn’t mean that every networking success story involves a direct connection.
 Sometimes, it’s less about who you know, and more about who your friends know.
-A letter of introduction is one way to forge a connection with someone you don’t (yet) know.
+A letter of introduction is one way to forge a new connection.

 Types of Introduction Letters

-A letter of introduction can be a useful way to network and gain job search advice (and even a possible job opportunity).
-Read below for tips and letter examples.
+A letter of introduction can be a useful way to network and gain job search advice, or even possibly a job opportunity.

 The most important tip to remember when writing a letter of introduction is to keep it short and to the point.
-The person you are contacting is busy, and you want to get his or her attention right away.
+The person you are contacting is a busy professional, and you want to get his or her attention right away.

-First, include a quick introduction that explains who you are – or, if you are connecting two people, concisely introduce the other person.
+First, include a quick introduction that explains who you are, or a short synopsis of the person you are introducing.

-Then, briefly explain what you intend to accomplish by sending your letter.
+Then, briefly describe what you would like to accomplish by sending your letter.
 Does the other person wish to apply for a job opening?
 Are you hoping to set up an informational interview for yourself?
 Be as clear as possible.

 Conclude with a description of how the recipient of the letter can either get in touch with you or the third party.
 Make it as easy as possible for the recipient to respond.

-Whether or not you are already acquaintances, be sure to thoroughly edit your letter before sending it.
-In many cases, the letter can be sent via email, because that's the quickest and easiest way to connect.
+Whether or not you are already acquainted, be sure to thoroughly edit and proofread your letter before sending it.

 Letter of Introduction Example: Introducing Two People